-As interested Métis communities together with their regional organizations continue to learn more about the project, the NWMO recognizes that implementation of the plan must be community-driven.
+As interested First Nation communities continue to learn more about the project, the NWMO recognizes that implementation of the plan must be community-driven.
 The engagement plan is therefore flexible in the pace and manner of its implementation, and provides opportunities for engagement to include a range of forms and activities.